jimw567/proc-mem-monitor/README.md

-# xbutil-gui
+# proc-mem-monitor
-A Python Tkinter GUI for Xilinx Vitis xbutil program
+A Python Tkinter GUI for monitoring total memory usage of commands matching specified pattern

 # Installation
 ## OS
-xbutil-gui has been tested on CentOS 7.8 and Ubuntu 16.04.
+proc-mem-monitor has been tested on CentOS 7.8 and Ubuntu 16.04.

-## Xilinx XRT
-[Xilinx XRT](https://github.com/Xilinx/XRT) version 2.8.0 or newer is required on every host with Xilinx Alveo Accelerator Cards.

-## SSH authentication key
-xubtil-gui supports scaning hosts within a cluster.
-All hosts in the cluster need to have SSH authentication key set up so you can run commands on remote hosts with your username and without password.
-Follow instructions on the [SSH Login without password](https://github.com/jimw567/xbutil-gui/wiki/SSH-login-without-password) page to set up SSH authentication key.

 ## Python
 This program requires Python 3.6 or newer to run.